Versailles Places - Palace of Versailles

 Gallery of Battles

 It was not until the 19th century that the 120 m long battle gallery in the south wing was laid out by Frédéric Nepveu on behalf of Louis Philippe, King of the Citizens.
 He made Versailles a “museum for everyone” – and had the most important works for the glory of France exhibited here: paintings and busts of famous military leaders.
 David’s painting “The Coronation of Napoleon and the Empress Joséphine” gave the Coronation Hall its name.
+With 35 paintings and 82 busts illustrating almost fifteen centuries of French military success from Clovis to Napoleon.
+This is the largest room in the palace, occupying almost the entire ground floor of the south wing.

 gallery of battles versailles